Introduction

 Detailed Explanation

 Marginal cost is a fundamental concept in economics and business management.
 It represents the change in total cost that arises when the quantity produced changes by one unit.
-In simpler terms, it is the cost of producing an additional unit of a good or service.
+Still, in simpler terms, it is the cost of producing an additional unit of a good or service.
 Marginal cost includes both fixed and variable costs, but it primarily focuses on variable costs, as fixed costs do not change with production levels.

 Step-by-Step Guide to Calculating Marginal Cost